Law and Social Change

 Expected learning outcomes

-At the end of the course, students must have acquired:
+By the end of the course, students are expected to have acquired the following knowledge and skills:

-- the ability to apply the acquired knowledge to the critical analysis of specific legal issues.
+- Ability to apply the concepts of legal theory to the description and analysis of different legal systems.

 Single course